-Sunland Park, New Mexico: Sierra de Cristo Rey, Christ of the RockiesImpressive, but reportedly it's sometimes a risky place to visit unless you're in a group.
+Sunland Park, New Mexico: Sierra de Cristo Rey, Christ of the RockiesImpressive.
+In the past this has been a sometimes-risky place to visit, but in recent years there have been no reported problems.

 Mount Cristo Rey, Christ of the Rockies: There are a handful of attractions in this country that are too remote to be casual destinations, or that frankly you'd have to be nuts to visit.
 But no attraction in America seems to be as much of a magnet for human assault as Mount Cristo Rey, a Catholic shrine on the U.S./Mexican border.
 [09/02/2008] Complete Story...